-The SEC has adopted rules that allow us to send a single copy of our proxy solicitation and other required Annual Meeting materials to two or more stockholders sharing the same address.
+The SEC has adopted rules that allow us to send in a single envelope our Notice of Internet Availability of Proxy Materials or a single copy of our proxy solicitation and other required Annual Meeting materials to two or more stockholders sharing the same address.
 We may do this only if the stockholders at that address share the same last name or if we reasonably believe that the stockholders are members of the same family.
+If we are sending a Notice, the envelope must contain a separate Notice for each stockholder at the shared address.
+Each Notice must also contain a unique control number that each stockholder will use to gain access to our proxy materials and vote online.
 If we are mailing a paper copy of our proxy materials, the rules require us to send each stockholder at the shared address a separate proxy card.

 We believe this rule is beneficial to both our stockholders and to us.
 Our printing and postage costs are lowered anytime we eliminate duplicate mailings to the same household.
-However, stockholders at a shared address may revoke their consent to the householding program and receive a separate copy of these materials.
+However, stockholders at a shared address may revoke their consent to the householding program and receive their Notice in a separate envelope, or, if they have elected to receive a full copy of our proxy materials in the mail, receive a separate copy of these materials.
 If you have elected to receive paper copies of our proxy materials and want to receive a separate copy of these materials, please call Broadridge at (800) 579-1639.
 If you consented to the householding program and wish to revoke your consent for future years, simply call, toll free, (800) 579-1639, or write to Broadridge, Householding Department, 51 Mercedes Way, Edgewood, New York 11717.

-If you received more than one proxy card, then you probably have multiple accounts with us and/or brokers, banks or other nominees.
-You should vote all of the shares represented by these proxy cards.
+If you received more than one Notice of Internet Availability of Proxy Materials or proxy card, then you probably have multiple accounts with us and/or brokers, banks or other nominees.
+You should vote all of the shares represented by these Notices/proxy cards.
 Certain brokers, banks and nominees have procedures in place to discontinue duplicate mailings upon a stockholder's request.
 You should contact your broker, bank or nominee for more information.
 Additionally, our transfer agent, Computershare Shareowner Services, can assist you if you want to consolidate multiple registered accounts existing in your name.
 To contact our transfer agent, write to Visteon Corporation, c/o Computershare, P.O.
 Box 43006, Providence, RI 02940-3006, or call (877) 881-5962.